 After acceptance into the program, students will receive notification of the Graduate Student Orientation sponsored by the Department of Political Science.
 This orientation will be held just prior to or at the beginning of the Fall semester.
 Attendance at this orientation is required.
-In general, students should plan to arrive on campus sometime during the period August 1-15 of the year in which enrolled, and early enough to attend the orientation session.
+In general, students should plan to arrive on campus at least one week prior to the first day of fall semester classes, and early enough to attend the orientation session.